 Technically not a rod at all, a traverse curtain rod is a metal track fitted with drapery hooks.
 These tracks may be fitted on a ceiling or hung from the wall, and because they are screwed into studs at regular intervals, they are particularly sturdy, which makes them a great option for heavy draperies and allows them to span great distances, making them a fantastic option for larger windows.

 They can be opened with a pull cord or a rod that drags the curtains along the track, and some particularly high-end models can be operated remotely.
 They can even be connected to your smart home system, which is very useful for notably wide windows.
 It's worth mentioning that traverse rods are sold in two-way (also called a split-draw) and single-direction models, meaning they may open from the middle, sending the curtains out two ways from that point, or they may travel in only one direction along the track.

-While most people think of traverse rods as looking like a basic metal track, they come in a wide array of styles, some of which look like a traditional metal or wooden curtain rod.
-Because traverse rods have built-in drapery hooks, they cannot be used with grommet or rod pocket curtains and should instead be paired with flat designs or those with pleats.
+While most people think of traverse rods as looking like a basic metal track, they come in a wide array of styles, some of which look like traditional metal or wooden curtain rods.
+Because traverse rods have built-in drapery hooks, they cannot be used with grommet or rod-pocket curtains and should instead be paired with flat designs or those with pleats.

 Since their design allows them to hold a lot of weight and span great distances, traverse rods are best used on large windows or sliding glass doors in the living room, kitchen, or dining room, but they can also be good for any room where you want to install heavy, formal drapes.

 Many types of curtain rods can also be purchased in a double model.
 This includes decorative, traverse, wrapped, and more.
 Double curtain rods allow users to layer different types of drapery over one another.
 There are even triple bracket curtain rods that can hold up three types of drapery at once.